Our group could not function without the assistance of our hard-working Editorial Board.

-Andy Vail is Professor of Clinical Biostatistics, Institute of Population Health, at the University of Manchester in England.
+Andy Vail is Professor of Clinical Biostatistics, Division of Population Health, at the University of Manchester in England.
 Andy completed a Master’s degree in Medical Statistics in 1989 and has worked since as a statistical collaborator on clinical and epidemiological research, co-authoring more than 100 peer-reviewed articles in the process.
 In 1992 he was working on subfertility reviews with Prof Richard Lilford in the group that went on to become founder members of Cochrane.
 He has maintained a role ever since explaining and encouraging application of sound statistical method within our Review Group.

 Prof Fulco van der Veen

 Fulco van der Veen recently retired as Professor of Reproductive Medicine at Academic Medical Center, Amsterdam, and is an experienced author with our group.

 Paraskevi Vogiatzi is a Geneticist and Clinical Embryologist, based at the Assisted Reproduction Unit of Attikon University Hospital in Athens, Greece.
 She graduated from Cardiff University in 2004 and specialized in Human Reproduction and Embryology at the University of Bristol.
 Her clinical areas of interest involve Fertility and Assisted Reproduction and currently the development of novel systems in managing subfertility.
 She has contributions in the Fertility and Reproduction field with published articles in peer-reviewed journals and serves as a reviewer in scientific journals since 2013.